penguinite/onbox/README.md

 *Note:* Pothole and thus libpothole is very much a work-in-progress.
 Lots of implementation details are being figured out just now and are thus likely to change over time.
 In other words, this is pre-alpha or even *research* stage.

-*Note:* This is the `staging` branch which contains bleeding-edge library logic, however we do not recommend this for production-ready apps at all as this might be less table.
+*Note:* This is the `staging` branch which contains bleeding-edge library logic, however we do not recommend this for production-ready apps at all as this might be less stable.
 So pick your poison! stability or bleeding-edge (or pick a specific feature branch to test out a feature if you are developing for it.)

 ## What is Pothole?